+- 4) Notwithstanding any of the Guarantee requirements in this Manual, a RoofStar Guarantee will not cover

+- 1) leaks resulting from

+- 1) improper design.

+- 2) overloading.

+- 3) water entry from other building components (walls, skylights, etc.).
-- 4) Notwithstanding the definition of a Waterproofing or Water-shedding System, the RoofStar Guarantee does not cover the quality, installation or performance of the supporting deck structure. - 5) The RoofStar Guarantee (subject to the limitations described herein or stated on the Guarantee Certificate) is a guarantee against leaks only, caused only by a failure of materials or by Contractor workmanship. - 6) Notwithstanding any of the Guarantee requirements in this Manual, a RoofStar Guarantee will not cover - 1) Leaks resulting from - 1) improper design. - 2) overloading. - 3) water entry from other building components (walls, skylights, etc.). - 4) the failure of a drain or flashing supplied or installed by anyone other than the Contractor. - 5) neglected maintenance of the Project. - 6) building air leakage. - 7) modifications to the Project made by anyone other than the Contractor. - 8) changes in building use or occupancy. - 2) drain leaders, which are not considered part of the roof system. - 3) the costs to remove and reinstall irrigation or other services (including, without limitation, electrical and gas services). - 4) replacement (new for old) of any Overburden.

-- 5) damage or leaks caused by the roots of invasive plant species (for example, certain varieties of bamboo or willow), regardless of measures taken to protect the membrane. - 6) a sacrificial third ply or a coating, used as a walkway or warning zone, as it is not considered part of the roof system. - 7) Overburdens may be installed on conventionally insulated or Protected ("inverted") roofs, but not all designs are suitable for any type, size or depth of Overburden (see 14 THE ROOF as a PLATFORM in Waterproofing Systems standards).
-The RGC recommends that a roof supporting overburden be designed and constructed as a Protected Membrane Roof Assembly.
-The RoofStar Guarantee may be void if a roof is designed and constructed with overburden that exceeds the capabilities of a conventional roof assembly. - 8) Only a fully adhered membrane may be used in a Protected (PMRA, or "inverted") Waterproofing Project. - 9) Integrity Scans: An Integrity Scan, performed by an RGC-recognized service provider to ensure the waterproofing is leak and damage-free, is required on all Waterproofing roof and grade-level Projects when overburden, amenities or equipment are or will be installed on the completed Waterproofing Assembly by - 7) anyone other than the Contractor. - 8) the Contractor, when the overburden, amenities or equipment exceed 150 mm (6") in depth.

-An Integrity Scan is not required when the Contractor installs overburden, amenities or equipment equal to or less than 150 mm (6") in depth.
+- 4) the failure of a drain or flashing supplied or installed by anyone other than the Contractor. - 5) neglected maintenance of the Project. - 6) building air leakage. - 7) modifications to the Project made by anyone other than the Contractor. - 8) changes in building use or occupancy. - 2) drain leaders, which are not considered part of the roof system. - 3) the costs to remove and reinstall irrigation or other services (including, without limitation, electrical and gas services). - 4) replacement (new for old) of any Overburden. - 5) damage or leaks caused by the roots of invasive plant species (for example, certain varieties of bamboo or willow), regardless of measures taken to protect the membrane. - 6) a sacrificial third ply or a coating, used as a walkway or warning zone, as it is not considered part of the roof system - 5) Overburdens may be installed on a Conventionally Insulated Waterproofing System or Protected ("inverted") Membrane Roof Assembly, but not all designs are suitable for any type, size or depth of Overburden (see Part 14 THE ROOF as a PLATFORM in Waterproofing Systems standards).
+The RGC recommends that a roof supporting Overburden be designed and constructed as a Protected Membrane Roof Assembly.
+The RoofStar Guarantee may be void if a roof is designed and constructed with Overburden that exceeds the capabilities of a Conventionally Insulated Waterproofing System. - 6) Only a fully adhered membrane may be used in a Protected ("inverted") Membrane Roof Assembly. - 7) Integrity Scans: An Integrity Scan - 1) must be performed by an RGC-recognized service provider. - 2) is required on all Waterproofing Systems, to ensure the waterproofing is leak and damage-free, when Overburdens, amenities or equipment are or will be installed on the completed Waterproofing System by - 1. anyone other than the Contractor. - 2. the Contractor but only when the Overburdens, amenities or equipment exceed 150 mm (6") in depth. - 3) is not required when the Contractor installs Overburden, amenities or equipment equal to or less than 150 mm (6") in depth.